jaredbmit/unitree-application/README.md

 - ``W`` World coordinate frame (TODO description)
 - ``B`` Brick coordinate frame (TODO description)
 - ``G`` Gripper coordinate frame (TODO description)

+## Known Issues

+- __Controller Timeout__: After initializing python controller objects, no interaction (ie other processing) for 30seconds or more is roughly the amount of time before the arm controllers completely timeout/crash.
+Power cycling needed to reboot controllers.
+This was observed on Unitree 165, mostly on the right arm.
+Communication?
+Overheating?